Venafi/blueprint-securesoftwarepipeline/README.md

 ## Who's this for?
 This document is for engineers and security teams who are driving fast and secure software supply chains.

-This document was authored by Veracode and Venafi with the goal of defining a vendor-neutral map of standard controls.
-We welcome contributions to the standard.
+This document was authored by Veracode and Venafi with contributions and support of Sophos and Cloudbees.
+The intent of authors and contributors is to define a vendor-neutral map of standard controls.
+These diverse controls drammatically reduce risk and align with agile, high performance software developlment pipelines.
+Contributions are encouraged to the blueprint and project such as examples of implementation of controls.

 >**EDITORIAL MILESTONES (remove on _Publish_)**
 >- [x] Convert and publish to private GitHub repo (17 May 2021)